Museums Partnership Reading (The MERL & Reading Museum)

 How much time will it take up?

-Volunteers can sign up on the volunteering platform for as many 2 hour shifts as they choose on a Tue, Wed, Thur, Fri, Sat, or Sun
+You can sign up on the volunteering platform for a regular two hour shift, choosing from a Tue, Wed, Thur, Fri, Sat, or Sun.

 Who does the role report to?